dennispassway/Obj-C-Styleguide/README.md

 [XAlign](https://github.com/qfish/XAlign)

 # Links
-Here i'll list some awesome links that are related to iOS development.
+Here are some awesome links that are related to iOS development.

 ## Apple's documentation
 Apple's official coding guidelines